oroinc/documentation/commerce/dev_guide/old_theme/layout.rst

         <link rel="stylesheet" media="all" href="{{ asset_url }}" />
     {% endoro_css %}

-Now, you need to clear the cache and install the new stylesheets by running the ``assets:install``
+Now, you need to clear the cache and install the new stylesheets by running the ``assets:install --symlink``
 command:

 .. code-block:: bash
     :linenos:

     $ php bin/console cache:clear
-    $ php bin/console oro:assets:install
+    $ php bin/console assets:install --symlink
-    $ php bin/console assetic:dump
+    $ php bin/console oro:assets:build

 In this example, all four CSS files from your bundle as well as all the other files from the Oro Platform and from third party bundles will be merged and dumped in the ``public/css/style.css`` file.